Boomerang Employees –Boom or Bust in Talent Shortage?

-I know right now you’re thinking it’s all about millennials.
-Although millennials are definitely a big part in the boomerang trend, it’s not just millennials (50% surveyed would return to a former employee) but Gen Xers (33%) and Baby Boomers (33%) too.
+I know right now you’re thinking it’s all about Millennials.
+Although Millennials are definitely a big part of the boomerang trend, it’s not just Millennials (50% surveyed would return to a former employee) but Gen Xers (33%) and Baby Boomers (33%) too.

 Tricky, Tricky, Tricky.

 Whether or not to rehire a former employee is tricky business.
 There are definite benefits but potentially disastrous ramifications as well.
 Think through the positives and negatives of a returning employee.
 Don’t work through the process in a vacuum.
 I can’t stress this enough.

 Benefit: Cost savings.
 Familiarity with company history, products, and processes.
 Training on new improvements, technology, and company practices will be expedited compared to new employees saving time and money.
 Additional cost savings may be found in the cost per hire of the recruitment itself.

 Benefit: Known performance.
 Typically if a boomerang employee left a proven performer they will likely return as one.
 Performance with new employees is always unknown so betting on a boomerang may pay off.